 If your grades and profile get you into an oral surgery residency program, you’re already very smart.
 That said, the student loan rules are boring and complicated enough to make mistakes extremely common.

-Don’t assume that loan forgiveness programs aren’t for you as an oral surgeon, even if you earn a huge salary of over $300,000 per year.
+Don’t assume loan forgiveness programs aren’t for you, even if you earn a huge salary of over $300,000 per year.
 If you want to refinance your student debt, try to prioritize four-year programs over six-year programs.
-Also, resist earning your MD unless you’re doing it because of your passion rather than the increased financial reward you expect.
+Also, resist earning your MD unless you’re doing it out of passion rather than the increased financial reward you expect.

-If you have several hundred thousand of student loans from your oral surgery program, we would love to make a customized plan for you.
-In fact, we’re probably the only team in the country that regularly consults on debts above the $600,000 range typical in the oral surgery field.
+If you have massive student debt from your oral surgery program, we’d love to make a customized plan for you.
+We’re probably the only team in the country that regularly consults on oral surgery student debt above the $600,000 range.
 We take pride in providing smart student loan repayment strategies.

 What has your experience been as an oral surgeon paying back your student debt?
-How fast were you able to do it, are you worried about forgiveness on such a high income, and how are you currently managing your OMFS student loans?
+How fast were you able to do it?
+Are you worried about forgiveness on such a high income?
+How are you currently managing your OMFS student loans?

 Comment below to let us know!